 Elder abuse is a term used to describe an act or omission that inflicts harm towards the elderly.
 It can take the form of physical, psychological, and sexual abuse, as well as financial exploitation, abandonment and neglect.

-We’re currently seeing increasing numbers of reports of financial abuse across the media.
 Sadly, recognition of this abuse often comes too late.
-There are, however, important warning signs for family, friends and carers to look out for so they can be forearmed and ready to protect their loved ones from people looking to take advantage of them.
+There are, however, important warning signs for family, friends and carers to look out for so they can be armed and ready to protect their loved ones from people looking to take advantage of them.

-When our loved ones are financially abused, they may already be in a state where they were unable to adequately handle their own monetary affairs.
-This makes it difficult for them to report the abuse or for onlookers to identify it.
+Individuals who fall victim to financial abuse are often already in a vulnerable state and cannot adequately handle their monetary affairs.
+This makes it difficult for victims to report the abuse or for onlookers to identify it.

 - Unexplained changes in financial situations, such as not being able to cover regular expenses

-Medical abuse is the type often seen in nursing homes and hospitals – situations where an elderly resident or patient is inadequately cared for.
+Medical abuse is most commonly experienced in nursing homes and hospitals and covers situations where an elderly resident or patient is inadequately cared for.

 - Inadequate clothing or heating / cooling